-expected of fund boards, stating that in the SEC's "view effective oversight cannot be a passive activity" and that boards should be "skeptical and objective" in assessing advisers' valuation determinations.24 Boards, according to the SEC, would be expected to oversee the adviser with an appropriate level of scrutiny relative to the fund's valuation risk, and to question the appropriateness of the adviser's fair value processes, including through oversight over conflicts of interest.25 The Proposing Release states that boards should "seek to identify potential issues and opportunities to improve the fund's fair value processes."26 a.
-Periodic Reporting
+The Proposed Rule would prescribe extensive and specific board oversight obligations (as detailed below) if fair value determinations are assigned to the fund's adviser.
+The Proposing Release also broadly describes the very active oversight expected of fund boards, stating that in the SEC's view "effective oversight cannot be a passive activity" and that boards should be "skeptical and objective" in assessing advisers' valuation determinations.
+Boards, according to the SEC, would be expected to oversee the adviser with an appropriate level of scrutiny relative to the fund's valuation risk, and to question the appropriateness of the adviser's fair value processes, including through oversight over conflicts of interest.
+The Proposing Release states that boards should "seek to identify potential issues and opportunities to improve the fund's fair value processes."28

-II.
 Oversight Through Board Reporting